How to Estimate Monthly Car Payments

-Calculate Your Car Payment
+Calculate Your Car Payments

-Now that you have the final loan payment and interest rate, you can start to calculate the details of your auto loan.
+Now that you have the final auto loan payment and interest rate, you can start to calculate the details of your auto loan.
 Start by choosing the number of months you want for the loan term.
 If you're unsure, start with 60-months, a standard term (although some lenders are offering 72, 84 and even 96-month terms).

 Use our auto loan calculator to plug in the values you estimated.

 How much will you end up paying over the life of the loan?
 Simply multiply the monthly payment by total months in the term.
 Subtract the amount borrowed from this number and you’ll see what you’ll be paying in total interest.
 Play with different terms and interest rates to see how they affect your monthly payment.
-Even if you don’t stick to these numbers when you’re ready to purchase, it’s helpful to see how different factors can influence your monthly payment.
+Even if you don’t stick to these numbers when you’re ready to purchase, it’s helpful to see how different factors can influence your car payments.